 I am willing to publish guest posts.
 However, I have been inundated with requests to publish poorly-written, vague, non-physician-directed posts that mostly serve as a way to link a third-party site to my blog.
 Many of these are clearly not submitted by a native speaker of English and I would, frankly, be embarrassed to publish them.
+In fact, if I publish something that my readers feel is just an ad for a company, I get the heat from it.
 I get enough of these that I could publish one every day and never write a post on my own.
 Needless to say, 90% of them aren’t published on this site.

 I have plenty of material to post on this blog and am not desperate to publish “anything.”
 I generally have 5-15 posts in queue to be published at any given time.
 If I ever get short of quality stuff to publish, I’ll just start posting less frequently.
 The purpose of a guest post is to publish something from a new perspective or with information that is difficult for me to come by.
 The information you submit should not be readily available elsewhere with a ten-second google search.

 I have instituted the following guidelines for guest posts:

 1) You must speak/write English as well as a highly-educated native English speaker, which is the target audience for the blog.
 If I have to edit out multiple simple grammar and spelling errors it is unlikely I am going to publish your post.